 Suitable commercial products, such as disinfectants, should be used to clean and disinfect equipment and contaminated surfaces.
 When disinfectants are used, please follow the manufacturer’s instructions.

-While reporting sick animals to Garden Wildlife Health helps us to build up a picture of hedgehog health across Great Britain, we cannot advise on the treatment of sick animals.
-If you find a sick hedgehog, therefore, you should contact your nearest veterinary surgery or wildlife rehabilitation centre for further advice and use sensible hygiene precautions when handling the animal (see Prevention below).
+While reporting sick animals to Garden Wildlife Health helps us to learn more about hedgehog health across Great Britain, we cannot advise on their treatment.
+If you find an unwell hedgehog, contact your nearest veterinary surgery or wildlife rehabilitation centre for further advice and use sensible hygiene precautions if handling of the animal is considered necessary (see Prevention below).

 Hedgehogs in the wild